elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Linear.md

 ---

 ## Multivariate Problems

  * The previous example was *univariate*
    - `X` was just a scalar number
    - What if X is a vector?
  * New Formula
    - `Y = W x X + B`
- * in this case, we have a matrix mutiply
+ * in this case, we have a matrix multiply

 ```python
 Y_ = tf.squeeze(tf.matmul(W,X) + B)